 - How thick is the skin that covers your implant?

 - Type and size (capacity) of the battery.
 Most processor brands offer 2 sizes of rechargeable batteries (regular and compact) and a disposable option.

 - Do you use streaming features often?
 Just like your phone, streaming can drain your batteries.

 - The mapping of your CI (programming the input to the electrodes on the array) determines the amount of power that is needed to adjust the perfect loudness level.

 How long does it take to charge a cochlear implant battery?

 When a battery is completely empty, it takes approximately four hours to recharge completely.
-It is always wise to recharge the battery fully before using to get the best of it.
+It is always wise to recharge the battery fully before using it to get the best out of it.
 The lifespan of a rechargeable battery is somewhere around 365 to 500 normal cycles.
 So if you charge your battery every night, you need to change them at least once a year and a half.

 Why do Cochlear Implants need so much power?